VoxeLibre/VoxeLibre/.gitea/issue_template/bug.md

 -->

 <!--
-What version of MineClone2 are you using?
-We do not provide support for outdated versions of MineClone2.
+What version of VoxeLibre are you using?
+We do not provide support for outdated versions of VoxeLibre.
 Current latest version is listed here, at the top: https://git.minetest.land/MineClone2/MineClone2/tags -->
-MineClone2 version:
+VoxeLibre version:

 ### What happened?
 Report about the bug!
 Please send large log snippets as an attachement file.